All About Call Recording

 Telephone Record/Announce Adaptor USB

-How do I determine which CallRecorder Software best suits my call recording needs?
+How do I determine which CallRecorder Software best suits my phone call recording needs?

-CallRecorder software comes in two versions: Manual or Automatic.
+The CallRecorder software is available in two formats: Manual and Automatic.

-The Automatic version detects when a telephone conversation has commenced and automatically starts recording.
-It also detects when the phone call has ended and automatically stops and saves the recording.
-This version can also be run in manual, semi-automatic or automatic modes.
+The Automatic version record phone calls without manual input.
+It detects the start of a conversation on the telephone and immediately commences recording.
+It also detects when the call has ended, stopping and saving it immediately thereafter.
+The Automatic version provides greater flexibility as it can run in manual, semi-automatic and automatic modes.

 Recommended